Last updated on August 19th, 2023 by Editorial Staff

 It is situated on the east bank of the Potomac River, which forms its western and southern borders with the U.S. state of Virginia.
 Its remaining sides share a land boundary with the U.S. state of Maryland.

-The fun fact about Washington D.C. is President’s Jimmy Carter love for movies.
+A fun fact about Washington D.C. is President’s Jimmy Carter love for movies.
 To date, nobody has beat his record of watching 480 movies in the White House movie theater.

 Before Washington, D.C. was America’s capital in 1800, Congress met at a variety of locations, including Baltimore, Trenton, and New York City.
 After years of disagreement among the new nation’s leaders over the location of the capital, Congress approved The Residence Act in July 1790, declaring that the capital would be located somewhere along the Potomac River and granting President George Washington the authority to choose the final location.